amitsingh6391/Prerna_Fruits_and_Vegetable_shop/README.md

 # e_commerce

-This is fully fetured  E-Commerce application in flutter.
+This is fully fetured  Grocery application in flutter.

 some of screen shot: